 Speaking of nuts, almond butter is an equally convenient grab-and-go (er, snooze) option.
 And considering that a quarter cup of almonds contains 24 percent of your daily recommended magnesium intake, plus tryptophan and potassium, they’re a no-brainer for late night hunger pangs.
 Magnesium is a great relaxation mineral too, so it will help you wind down as bedtime approaches.
 Almond butter also boasts heart-healthy monounsaturated fats, vitamins and minerals, which are good for you any time of day, according to Cedars-Sinai Medical Center.
 As long as the almond butter you choose is raw and free of added sugar, it has all the benefits of whole almonds.

 10. A Turkey Sandwich

 You’ll never forget when your Uncle Bill fell asleep right in the middle of the Thanksgiving feast.
-It was probably thanks to the turkey, which is known for being rich in tryptophan, and that’s exactly what makes it a smart choice for a midnight snack.
-Pair it with whole-grain bread to sneak in some complex carbs, or keep it low-cal and whip some slices in a lettuce wrap.
+It was probably thanks to the turkey, which is known for being rich in serotonin-producing tryptophan, and that’s exactly what makes it a smart choice for a midnight snack.
+Pair it with whole-grain bread to sneak in some complex carbs (you can also go the route of jasmine rice or sweet potatoes, says Northwestern Medicine), or keep it low-cal and layer some slices in a lettuce wrap instead.